espocrm/documentation/docs/administration/currency.md

 Create a new field of *Currency* type, name it *amountConvertedLocked*, make it read-only,

-Add a formula script to Before Save Script at Entity Manager.
-You can also use this formula in Workflow rule.
+Add a Formula script to Before Save Script in the Entity Manager.
+You can also use this formula in a Workflow rule.

 ```
 amountConvertedLocked = amountConverted;
 amountConvertedLockedCurrency = 'USD';
 ```

-You can re-calculate formula for all existing records with mass action on the list view.
+You can re-calculate formula for all existing records with a mass action from the list view.

 ### Convert currency manually

-It's possible to convert manually all currency fields of a record.
+It's possible to manually convert all currency fields of a record.

 1. Mass action on the list view.
 Select which records you want to update (you can select all results).
 In *Actions* dropdown, click *Convert Currency*.
 2. Action on the detail view.
 Available in the dropdown next to *Edit* button.